American Society of Overseas Research

 The American Society of Overseas Research (ASOR), founded in 1900 as the American School of Oriental Study and Research in Palestine, is a non-profit 501(c)(3) organization based in Alexandria, Virginia, which supports the research and teaching of the history and cultures of the Near East and Middle Eastern countries.
-ASOR supports scholarship, research, exploration, and archeological fieldwork and offers avenues of disseminating this research through their publications.
+ASOR supports scholarship, research, exploration, and archaeological fieldwork and offers avenues of disseminating this research through their publications.
 ASOR also provides support for undergraduates and graduates in institutions of higher education around the world pursuing studies of the history and cultures of the Near and Middle East.
+Prior to 2021, ASOR was known as The American Schools of Oriental Research.

-As of January 2020, Sharon Herbert is the president of ASOR.
-Her predecessor, Susan Ackerman served as president from 2014 to 2019.
+In January 2026, Jane DeRose Evans became the current president of ASOR.
+Sharon Herbert, her predecessor, served as president from 2020 to 2025.

 ASOR collaborates with the following independent overseas institutes: